 As you can see, the job of the electrician is varied and interesting and can offer a challenging career.
 Consequently, the training programme that you will be following as a JTL apprentice has been designed to help you by meeting and delivering training to these standards and expectations.

-- an ability to pay close attention to detail
+- Ability to pay close attention to detail

-- a commitment to keep up to date with industry developments
+- Commitment to keep up to date with industry developments

 - Willingness to learn